-The Plugin feature let third party developers add features to Capture One Pro.
+The Plugin feature lets third-party developers add features to Capture One Pro.
 This is great news for the user.
-Hopefully a healthy ecosystem of Plugins will surround Capture One in the near future.
+Hopefully, a healthy ecosystem of Plugins will surround Capture One in the near future.

 The new Publish command in the Image menu is an example of where future plugins will enrich the user experience.
 The Get Plugins menu directs you to the Capture One Plugins webpage.
 There are several plugins available from different developers.

-Note that the Edit With and Open With commands in the same menu are now controlled by the Open With Menu plugin.
+Note that the Edit With and Open With commands on the same menu is now controlled by the Open With Menu plugin.
 You configure this and other plugins via the new Preferences > Plugins tab.

-A plugin focus stacking with Helicon Focus is available on release of Capture One Pro 12.
+A plugin focus stacking with Helicon Focus is available on the release of Capture One Pro 12.

 - the View menu has moved to the right, and now sits between the Camera and Window menu